The fastest WebSocket implementation

 Transfer memory

 It is not rare to hear that the cost of a round trip is higher than the cost of allocating memory, which is generally true.
-Unfortunately, based on this concept some individuals prefer to indiscriminantly call the heap allocator without investigating whether such a thing might incur a negative performance impact.
+Unfortunately, based on this concept some individuals prefer to indiscriminately call the heap allocator without investigating whether such a thing might incur a negative performance impact.

 Frames tend to be small but there are applications using WebSocket to transfer different types of real-time blobs.
 That said, let's investigate the impact of larger payload sizes.